• Skip to primary navigation

 • Add butter to pot.

 • Process marmalade in a hot water bath for 20 minutes.
-Uncover and turn off the heat.
+Uncover the pot and turn off the heat.
 Wait 5 minutes before removing the jars from the canning pot.
 Place the hot jars on a towel to cool.

 • Cool for 24 hours.
 Check to make sure all the jars have sealed before removing the metal bands and washing the jars off.

-• 5 half-pint jars.
+• Makes about 5 half-pint jars.

 • Store the jars of marmalade in a cool dark cabinet.